Fjord: Scandinavian usage

 The German use of the word Föhrde for long narrow bays on their Baltic Sea coastline, indicates a common Germanic origin of the word.
 The landscape consists mainly of moraine heaps.
 The Föhrden and some "fjords" on the east side of Jutland, Denmark are also of glacial origin.
 But while the glaciers digging "real" fjords moved from the mountains to the sea, in Denmark and Germany they were tongues of a huge glacier covering the basin of which is now the Baltic Sea.
 See Förden and East Jutland Fjorde.

 Whereas fjord names mostly describe bays (though not always geological fjords), straits in the same regions typically are named Sund, in Scandinavian languages as well as in German.
 The word is related to "to sunder" in the meaning of "to separate".
 So the use of Sound to name fjords in North America and New Zealand differs from the European meaning of that word.

 The name of Wexford in Ireland is originally derived from Veisafjǫrðr ("inlet of the mud flats") in Old Norse, as used by the Viking settlers—though the inlet at that place in modern terms is an estuary, not a fjord.
+Similarly the name of Milford (now Milford Haven) in Wales is derived from Melrfjǫrðr ("sandbank fjord/inlet"), though the inlet on which it is located is actually a ria.

 Before or in the early phase of Old Norse angr was another common noun for fjords and other inlets of the ocean.
-This word has survived only as a suffix in names of some Scandinavian fjords and has in same cases also been transferred to adjacent settlements or surrounding areas for instance Hardanger, Stavanger and Geiranger.
+This word has survived only as a suffix in names of some Scandinavian fjords and has in same cases also been transferred to adjacent settlements or surrounding areas for instance Hardanger, Stavanger, and Geiranger.

 Differences in definitions

 The differences in usage between the English and the Scandinavian languages have contributed to confusion in the use of the term fjord.
 Bodies of water that are clearly fjords in Scandinavian languages are not considered fjords in English; similarly bodies of water that would clearly not be fjords in the Scandinavian sense have been named or suggested to be fjords.
 Examples of this confused usage follow.

-In the Danish language some inlets are called a fjord, but are technically not a fjord.
-For example, Roskilde Fjord.
+In the Danish language some inlets are called a fjord, but are, according to the English language definition, technically not a fjord, such as Roskilde Fjord.
 Limfjord in English terminology is a sound, since it separates the North Jutlandic Island (Vendsyssel-Thy) from the rest of Jutland.
 However, the Limfjord once was a fjord until the sea broke through from the west.
 Ringkøbing Fjord on the western coast of Jutland is a lagoon.
 The long narrow fjords of Denmark's Baltic Sea coast like the German Förden were dug by ice moving from the sea upon land, while fjords in the geological sense were dug by ice moving from the mountains down to the sea.
 However, some definitions of a fjord is: "A long narrow inlet consisting of only one inlet created by glacial activity".
 Examples of Danish fjords are: Kolding Fjord, Vejle Fjord and Mariager Fjord.